qqq201/vim-tmux-config/README.md

 1. Set up WSL (windows subsystem for linux - only support on windows 10) or use a VM

 2. Check the version of wsl if it's 1, upgrade to wsl2 for GUI support.
-Note that this upgrade could take for hours :(

 3. Install Ubuntu or Kali (I use Ubuntu)